 Research Methodology

 The study carried out in the Sirohi district of Rajasthan, the selected intentionally due to its relevance to the research objectives.
 The district is divided into five tehsils, the study of Sirohi tehsil chose for four villages are identified for data collection.
 In each village, 20 respondents randomly selected, in four village selected on total sample size of 80 goat owners.
 A comprehensive list of goat reared are prepared for each village with the help of the Sarpanch and Patwari, ensuring that respondents are chosen from all social and economic back grounds.
 Based on the size of their goat herds, the selected respondents are classified into three categories: small, medium, and large herd owners.
 For data collection, interview method is used.
-The interview schedule is divide into two main parts: the first part covered the socio-economic profile of the respondents and second part included questions related to goat management practices.
+The interview schedule is divide into two main parts: the first part covered the socio-economic profile of the respondents and the second part included questions related to goat management practices.

 Results and Discussions

-Constraints in adoption of various management practices.
 Various management practices are important for the health and production of animals.
 There are some constraints varying from area to area and farmer to farmer.
 Hence, an attempt was made to study the management constraints of goat owners.
 The goat owners were asked about the nature and type of constraints faced by them in various management practices.

 The data presented in (Table 1) visualize the breeding constraints causing concern to goat keepers of the study area.
 It was observed that on overall basis the respondents perceived constraints due to high cost of breeding buck (MPS=92.13), repeat breeding (MPS=89.67) and delay in puberty (MPS=87.33) which were ranked as first, second and third severe constraints by a fair majority of the respondents.
 Further lack of knowledge in selecting breeding buck (MPS=86.11) and lack of knowledge about breeding practices (MPS = 78.33) was also perceived as a severe impediment in the adoption of scientific breeding practices by the goat owners, which was placed at fourth and fifth priority constraints.
 Similarly, low productivity of local breeds was also causing concern to a significant number of respondents (MPS = 72.44) and was placed at last priority by the respondents.